cea-hpc/modules/doc/source/modulefile.rst

 with the :mfcmd:`module` command will attempt to load or unload the designated modulefile but it will not mark them as pre-requirement or conflict.

+Adding the ``--optional`` option on :mfcmd:`prereq`, :mfcmd:`prereq-any`, :mfcmd:`prereq-all`, :mfcmd:`depends-on` or :mfcmd:`always-load` modulefile
+commands declares the pre-requirement as optional.
+If an optional pre-requirement is not found loaded or cannot be automatically loaded, the dependency expressed is yet considered satisfied.
+When an optional requirement is loaded afterward, the dependent module will get automatically reloaded if the :mconfig:`auto_handling` configuration option is enabled.

 By adding the :option:`--force` option to the :command:`module` command when loading or unloading modulefile, the consistency checks are by-passed.
 This option cannot be used when expressing dependencies in modulefiles.
 If a module